 When and why did Action Against Hunger start?

 Action Against Hunger was founded in France as Action Contre La Faim in 1979 by a group of French intellectuals in response to the emergency in Afghanistan.
 While the fight against hunger had previously been an element of more general humanitarian action (the fight against poverty, promoting better health, etc.) they founded an organization that was exclusively dedicated to ending hunger.

 What is Action Against Hunger’s mission and vision?

 Our Vision: For a world free from hunger

-Our Mission: For almost 40 years, across nearly 50 countries, we have led the global fight against hunger.
+Our Mission: For 40 years, across nearly 50 countries, we have led the global fight against hunger.
 We save the lives of children and work with their communities before and after disaster strikes.
 We enable people to provide for themselves, see their children grow up strong, and build prosperous communities.